rust-lang/rust/src/doc/rustc-dev-guide/src/tests/compiletest.md

 ## Revisions

-Certain classes of tests support "revisions" (as of <!-- date: 2022-02 --> February 2022, this includes UI, assembly, codegen, incremental, and rustdoc UI tests, though incremental tests are somewhat different).
+Certain classes of tests support "revisions" (as of <!-- date: 2022-07 --> July 2022, this includes UI, assembly, codegen, debuginfo, incremental, and rustdoc UI tests, though incremental tests are somewhat different).
 Revisions allow a single test file to be used for multiple tests.
 This is done by adding a special header at the top of the file: